qmk/qmk_firmware/keyboards/dmqdesign/spin/keymaps/Grrarrrgh/readme.md

-# Keymap for Spin by DMQ Design
+# Keymap for Spin by DMQ Design - work in progress

+*Keypad layout rotated to a vertical position (encoders at top, OLED at bottom)
 * Layer selection is via the third encoder and is looped
+* OLED displays layer name and RGB mode

-* First layer is a number pad
+* First layer is a number pad.
+* Encoders (CW, !CW, Press):
+*								1 - VolUp, VolDn, Mute
+*								2 - ScrollUp, ScrollDn, Reset
+*								3 - Next layer, Previous layer, Photoshop layer

-* Second layer is RGB control layer
+* Second layer is RGB control layer.
+* Encoders (CW, !CW, Press):
+*								1 - VolUp, VolDn, Mute
+*								2 - ScrollUp, ScrollDn, Reset
+*								3 - Next layer, Previous layer, Photoshop layer

+* Third layer is F keys
+* Encoders (CW, !CW, Press):
+*								1 - VolUp, VolDn, Mute
+*								2 - ScrollUp, ScrollDn, Reset
+*								3 - Next layer, Previous layer, Photoshop layer

-* Third layer is user specific (ie customised) Photoshop keys (customised keybinds included below)
+* Forth layer is user specific (ie customised) Photoshop keys (customised keybinds included below)
-* Forth layer is an alternate numberpad for Photoshop ease of use (Shift, 'X', and 'D' included) -
+* Encoders (CW, !CW, Press):
+*								1 - ], [, Mute
+*								2 - Opacity/Fill/Flow (with Shift modifier) +3%, -3%, Next Document (CTRL+TAB)
+*								3 - Next layer, Previous layer, Numberpad layer
+* Note that the opacity/fill/flow functionality cannot read the current value from Photoshop, instead a value of 60% is chosen as the start point
+* (when the keypad is connected)and for each detent turn cw that value is increased by 3, rememberred, and sent as a keypress.
+Turning anti-cw
+* reduces the value by 3 and sends as a keypress. ie on first use it will **always** set the opacity/fill/flow to 60% and increase/decrease form there.

+* Fifth layer is arrow keys (aiming to merge these into another layer)
+* Encoders (CW, !CW, Press):
+*								1 - VolUp, VolDn, Mute
+*								2 - ScrollUp, ScrollDn, Reset
+*								3 - Next layer, Previous layer, Photoshop layer

-* Fifth layer is Destiny 2 macros for lazy people (not implimented yet)
+* Sixth layer is Destiny 2 macros for lazy people (not implimented yet becasue timed macros)
-* OLED support
+* Encoders (CW, !CW, Press):
+*								1 - VolUp, VolDn, Mute
+*								2 - ScrollUp, ScrollDn, Reset
+*								3 - Next layer, Previous layer, Photoshop layer

 #Photoshop keybinds